Miff-Real/vcv-dev-dant-method/step_1.md

 * Now we can create a Windows Terminal profile for `MSys2.mingw64`:
   * Find the location where Scoop installed MSys2 and look for `msys2_shell.cmd`, right-click that file and select `Copy as path`
-  * Under `Settings`, click `Add a new profile`
+  * In Windows Terminal, under `Settings`, click `Add a new profile`
   * Paste the copied path into `Command line` and then add ` -defterm -here -no-start -mingw64 -shell bash`
     * My full Command line is `C:\Users\dant\scoop\apps\msys2\2024-05-07\msys2_shell.cmd -defterm -here -no-start -mingw64 -shell bash`
-  * Find the location of the msys2 filesystem, and then location your home directory within it, right-click the directory and select `Copy as path`
+  * Find the location of the msys2 filesystem, and then locate your home directory within it, right-click the directory and select `Copy as path`
     * It is also useful to right-click your home directory and select `Pin to Quick access` so that you have a direct link to it in file explorer.